James Wileman holds the rank of Superintendent and has responsibility for the delivery of uniform policing and operations.

-He has responsibility for the delivery of all Uniform policing which includes the 24/7 Police response units, the Community policing team, Roads policing, Command and Control functions, the Custody unit, the Firearms team, the policing of public-order and the night-time economy, the Dog section, the policing of Island events and force-wide duties planning.
+This includes 24/7 Police response, Community policing, Roads policing, The Communications Centre and Force Control Room, the Custody unit, Firearms team, Training Department, the policing of public-order and the night-time economy, the Dog section, Emergency Planning, Crime Recording, Volume Crime Investigation, the policing of Island events and force-wide duties planning.

-In 2014, James was seconded to the City of London Police for seven months where he worked with their response policing teams and later in the Uniform Policing Senior Management team.
-During his time in London he held several senior roles in the command of events, both as a Silver and Bronze Commander, most notably having responsibility for the iconic Tower Bridge section of the London Marathon, the Embankment and Westminster section of the 2014 Tour-de-France and at the 2014 FA Cup Final at Wembley.
-Building upon his experience in London, James is a Gold Commander for all local events and led the policing response to the Island Games in 2015.
-Following the completion of several projects and reviews, James received a Commendation for his work in London from the City of London Police.
+In 2014, James was seconded to the City of London Police for seven months where he worked as part of the Uniform Policing Management team.
+During that time he held several senior roles in the command of events, both as a Silver and Bronze Commander, most notably having responsibility for the iconic Tower Bridge section of the London Marathon; the Embankment and Westminster section of the 2014 Tour-de-France; and worked at the 2014 FA Cup Final at Wembley.
+Building upon his experience in London, James is a Gold Commander for most local events and led the policing response to the Island Games in 2015.
+Following the completion of several projects and reviews, James received a Commendation for his work in London.

-James is married to Emma and has two daughters.
+James is a member of the Chartered Management Institute and the Institute of Directors in Jersey.
+He is married to Emma and has two daughters.

 Our Force Control Rooms take thousands of calls every year, and are often asked very similar questions.
 In this section you will find some of those that are frequently asked